 Taking action to address these shortcomings does not necessarily require more NHS resource - that is not what we are recommending.
-Indeed, better care could lead to savings in 'Sepsis is a more common reason for hospital admission than heart attack - and has a higher mortality.'

-terms of reduced length of hospital stay and less intensive care and renal dialysis.
+Indeed, better care could lead to savings in terms of reduced length of hospital stay and less intensive care and renal dialysis.
 The UK Sepsis Trust estimates that there are some 100,000 hospital admissions for sepsis each year, with an average cost of about £20,000.
 Just following basic principles could save £4,000 per episode, and the potential cost saving even after taking account of the increased costs related to improved survival amount to £196 million per year.